High School Applicants

 - SAT I or ACT scores.
 The Becker College CEEB code is 3079.

-- At least one letter of recommendation from a guidance counselor or academic advisor which attests to the applicant’s individual qualifications.
+- A letter of recommendation from a guidance counselor or academic advisor which attests to the applicant’s individual qualifications is optional.
 Becker College recognizes that all students are individuals and will consider each applicant’s personal strengths and achievements.
 Any other supporting materials that are submitted will be considered.

 - Optional essay on any topic, approximately 250-500 words in length.